aarondill/ts-template/README.md

 - Tsc outputs to ./dist from ./src
 - Package.json with lint, build, test(optional), and watch scripts already created
 - File system setup with tests, src, and resources folders, along with index.ts and index.test.ts files
+- Release-it included to allow easy releasing, with config file included.
+Run `npm run release` in your new project to create a release.
+- No (regular) dependencies will be added to your project

 ## Notes: